-China diplomat: centers for Muslims there are “campuses”
+Chinese envoy calls Muslim detention centers ‘campuses’

 The United States, historically one of the few countries to confront China over its human rights records, pulled out of the 47-country Geneva-based U.N. body last year, alleging it has an anti-Israeli bias and other shortcomings.

 Norway’s ambassador in Geneva voiced the most criticism among diplomats at the council on Friday.
-Hans Brattskar said the Nordic country regretted that China did not accept any recommendations in the UPR process related to the situation in Xinjiang.
+Hans Brattskar said Norway regretted that China did not accept any recommendations related to the Uighur detention situation in Xinjiang.